-If less than 50 pounds of lime per 1,000 square feet is recommended, apply full amount of lime in one application.
-If more than 50 pounds of lime per 1,000 square feet is recommended, apply the lime in several applications of up to 50 pounds each, at intervals of 1 to 6 months, until the full amount is applied.
+If less than 50 pounds of lime per 1,000 square feet is recommended, apply the full amount in one application.
+If more than 50 pounds of lime per 1,000 square feet is recommended, apply the lime in several applications of up to 50 pounds each at intervals of 1 to 6 months until the full amount is applied.
 Applying more than 50 pounds per 1,000 square feet at any one time may result in an undesirable residue on the turf.

 Repair Bare Spots with Shallow Fertilizer Incorporation

-Prepare bare spots for seeding, sodding, plugging, or sprigging by raking soil so that approximately 1 inch of loose soil is on the surface.
+Prepare bare spots for seeding, sodding, plugging or sprigging by raking the soil so that approximately 1 inch of loose soil is on the surface.
 Mixing topsoil and/or organic matter into these spots will help prepare these areas for seeding or vegetative establishment.